ElisabethJoyce/programming-4-humanists/DigEd/text/Trace.md

 Dry in an oven, treat with ether, at last
 The residue put on a slide of glass
 With nitric acid, let it stand awhile,
-Then take your microscope—if there’s urea
+Then take your microscopeâ€”if thereâ€™s urea
-You’ll see the crystals—very beautiful.l
+Youâ€™ll see the crystalsâ€”very beautiful.l
-A cobra’s beautiful, but scarce can kill
+A cobraâ€™s beautiful, but scarce can kill
 As quick as these.
 Likewise I have scaled up
 The stomach, liver, kidneys, spleen, intestines,